Transformation Programme

 - Continued modernisation of the retail, catering and lounge facilities at the airport

-The completion of the above projects will ensure the airport continues to comply with International Safety and Security regulations and to enhance its facilities and customer experience for our passengers.
+The completion of the above projects will ensure the airport continues to comply with International Safety and Security regulations and enhance its facilities as part of the overall transformation efforts.

 Ongoing Developments

-Phase 3 of the airport’s Transformation Programme, aimed at further improving the passenger experience and upgrading facilities and infrastructure, has been underway for the past 18 months.
-We thank our customers and stakeholders for their ongoing support and also acknowledge the support of the Department of Transport, Tourism and Sport and other Government departments for their support towards the major capital infrastructure projects as part of the Project Ireland 2040 strategy.
-Phase 4 of the programme has recently commenced and is expected to be completed by the end of 2026.
+Phase 3 of the airport’s transformation strategy, aimed at further improving the passenger experience and upgrading facilities, has been underway for the past 18 months.
+We thank our customers and stakeholders for their ongoing support and also acknowledge the support of the Department of Transport, Tourism and Sport, and other Government departments for their support towards the major capital infrastructure projects as part of the Project Ireland 2040 strategy.
+Phase 4 of the program has recently commenced and is expected to be completed by the end of 2026, representing another milestone in the transformation of the airport facilities.